zaramid/jekyll-now/_posts/2016-6-19-100DaysOfCode-Day-1-and-2.md

 The next step will be local Jekyll installation and making posts on my local repository.

 Why did I started this challenge?
 I have read [article](https://medium.freecodecamp.com/join-the-100daysofcode-556ddb4579e4#.lw0vs8mz7) written by Alexander Kallaway and decided to join.
 I learn code with help of [Free Code Camp](https://www.freecodecamp.com) since April 2016 and I need a "way" to go faster with this.
-I hope the **100DaysOfCode** will give me a kick :smiley:
+I hope the **100DaysOfCode** will give me a kick.

 I want to make post everyday and describe what I have done.
 So keep going!